 A dog has sensitive ears that are really its own unique environment.
 It is important for dog owners to regularly assess their dog’s health and ears.
 A smelly dogs ear could be an indication that something is wrong.

 The answer to the question "Why do my dog's ears stink" can be complex.
 Make an appointment with your vet and follow the below steps to figure out the cause of the smell and reliable treatment solutions.

 The shape and form of a dog's ears make it easy for harmful bacteria, water and other debris to get caught on the natural structural coverings, called the pinna, that most dogs have over their ears.

 A warm, moist and enclosed environment like this is a perfect petri dish for infections from harmful pathogens like viruses, bacteria and mould/yeast spores.

-An odor in dogs ears could indicate an infection or other common problem, and it’s crucial to quickly investigate why your dogs ears stink to ensure the health and well-being of your loyal furry friend.
+An odour in dogs ears could indicate an infection or other common problem, and it's crucial to quickly investigate why your dog's ears stink to ensure the health and well-being of your loyal furry friend.